 - India is becoming a big hub for start-ups, thus the Finance Minister announced that SME loans of up to Rs.
 1 crore will receive a 2% interest subvention.
 All farmers affected by natural disasters will receive 2% to 5% interest subvention.

 - A National Programme for Artificial Intelligence that covers 9 years will be promoted.

 - For FY20, the budgetary support for the Indian Railways will be Rs.
 64,587 crores.

-- The Defence Budget will cross a mark of Rs.
-3 lakh crore in FY20 budget.
+- The Defence Budget will cross the mark of Rs.
+3 lakh crore in the FY20 budget.

 - There are plans to set up at least 1 lakh digital villages in the next 5 years.

 - The GOI has announced single-window clearance for Indian filmmakers.

 - Rs.
 76,800 crores will be allotted for the welfare of SC, ST, to FY20.

 - Rs.
 38,572 crores will be allocated for the National education mission to FY20.

 - Rs.
 3, 27,679 crores will be dedicated to Central schemes to FY20.